KevinAst/eatery-nod-w/src/features/misc/device/README.md

 # device feature

-The **device** feature initializes the device for use by the app.
+??
+TRASH THIS EVENTUALLY

-In general, this initialization represents critical-path items that must be completed before the app can run.
+??TRASH: In general, this initialization represents critical-path items that must be completed before the app can run.

 It accomplishes the following:

+ > ??
+WILL BE MOVED OUT OF HERE
  - Initializes the following critical-path resources through the `'bootstrap.*'` use contract:

-   - `'bootstrap.fonts'` ... loads the fonts required by the native-base GUI lib
+   > ??
+WILL BE MOVED OUT OF HERE
    - `'bootstrap.location'` ... initializes the device GPS location

- - performs device-specific initialization (iOS/Android) through
-   the platformSetup() function **(appWillStart)**

- - injects the notify utility in the root DOM **(appWillStart)**

 ## State Transition